-Studying A Level English Language and Literature will extend students' reading and writing skills considerably beyond GCSE level, furthering learners' abilities to analyse, evaluate and make connections.
-Students are required to study a wide range of texts using an array of challenging linguistic and literary approaches differing significantly from GCSE level.

-The English Department will encourage an appetite for wider reading and other literary experiences through theatre visits, a Sixth Form Book Club and opportunities to help mentor younger pupils.
-Meanwhile, students must strive to develop their communication skills, embrace the challenge of mastering new linguistic terminology and keep up with rigorous reading requirements.
+Studying A Level English Language and Literature will extend your reading and writing skills far beyond GCSE level, furthering the ability to analyse, evaluate and make connections.
+To support you in this endeavour, the English department will encourage an appetite for wider reading and other literary experiences through theatre visits, a sixth form reading group, university lecture days and opportunities to help mentor younger pupils.
+Confidence will grow as you develop oral and written communication skills, embrace the challenge of mastering new linguistic terminology and establish reading habits that stand you in good stead for both university and the personal and professional life beyond.

 If you enjoy reading and producing texts and are keen to study fiction and non-fiction, this course is for you.
-You will develop your reading and writing skills, further your understanding of human communication and have an excellent foundation for studying innumerable disciplines at university.
+You will develop your reading and writing skills, further your understanding of human communication and have an excellent foundation for pursuing a wide range of career pathways at university.